The views expressed by the host on this program, now documented to be almost always right, 99.7% of the time, nobody even close.

-Documented by the opinion auditing firm, the Sullivan Group, Sacramento, California, my adopted hometown.
+Documented by the opinion auditing firm the Sullivan Group, Sacramento, California, my adopted hometown.

 It's the fastest three hours in media.

-Believe it, already First thing, it's already Wednesday.
+First thing, it's already Wednesday.

 Now it's already the last hour of Wednesday show.

-Give you more details on this Northern Arapaho Native American business.
+I'll give you more details on this Northern Arapaho Native American business.

 The Northern Arapaho tribe secured an extraordinarily rare permit from Obama's U.S. Fish and Wildlife Service, allowing the Native Americans to kill two of the birds for religious use.

-The national agency in a 2009 report, the Fish and Wildlife Service, said it has never issued a license for the killing of a bald eagle, making it likely that the tribe was the first group to ever get the legal go-ahead.
+The National Agency in a 2009 report, the Fish and Wildlife Service, said it has never issued a license for the killing of a bald eagle, making it likely that the tribe was the first group to ever get the legal go-ahead.

 The highly unusual decision came after three years, came three years after the tribe's initial request to kill two of the eagles.

-The ruling came, uh I'm sorry, ruling could defuse a federal lawsuit filed last year by the tribe in the flap.
+The ruling came, I'm sorry, ruling could defuse a federal lawsuit filed last year by the tribe in the flap.

-Federal law bars the killing of any bald eagle under almost any circumstances, but the Wyoming tribe argued that the ban was a violation of their religious freedom.
+But the Wyoming tribe argued that the ban was a violation of their religious freedom.

 And here's why.

-Eagle feathers and body parts are often used in tribal rights, and the Arapahos use the bird and their sun dance.
+Eagle feathers and body parts are often used in tribal rights, and the Arapahos use the bird and their sundance.

 A tribal member was arrested for killing a bald eagle in 2005, which set off this whole legal battle.